-There is no open grant round for this programme – all grants have been made and will be detailed in the 2016 annual report
+There is no open grant round for this programme – final grants have been made and the grant programme will be complete in 2019 following which a final report will be published.

 Co Kildare Leader Partnership